 For on-going bulk import processes, the file can be saved either locally, to OneDrive for Business or within a Teams/SharePoint repository along with the configured connection, table design and formulas for a repeatable data management process with extremely minimal repeat setup time.

 For Dataverse for Teams apps, it’s a killer way to get access to, initially seed and manage your data sets without needing to perform row-by-row data entry.
+[Update: so long as Microsoft doesn’t keep moving the buttons to access the options]

 Have you used this add-in before?
 Let me know in the comments if you have any great experience to add!